ameriod/ForestKit/README.md

 ## Usage ForestKitView

 The `ForestKitView.LogViewer` provides a SwiftUI view to view the logs producted by the [ForestKit.FileOutputTree](Targets/ForestKit/Sources/FileOutputTree.swift).
-Simplly add it the your debug menu of the app.
-Then you can search, filter, sort and copy the log messages.
+Simplly add it the your debug menu of the app, and then you can search, filter, sort and copy the log messages.

 ## Project setup